que-rb/que/README.md

 As always, this is a single naive benchmark that doesn't represent anything real, take it with a grain of salt, try it for yourself, etc.

-**Que was extracted from an app of mine where it ran in production for a few months.
-It worked well, but it's been adapted somewhat from that design.
-Please don't trust it with your production data until you've tried to break it a few times.**
+**Que was extracted from an app of mine that ran in production for a few months.
+That queue worked well, but Que has been adapted somewhat from that design in order to support multiple ORMs and other features.
+Please don't trust Que with your production data until we've all tried to break it a few times.**

 Right now, Que is only tested on Ruby 2.0 - it may work on other versions.
 It requires Postgres 9.2+ for the JSON type.
 The benchmark requires Postgres 9.3, since it also tests a variant of the typical locking query that uses the new LATERAL syntax.